 To couple state nodes, neighborhood flow coupling requires that the network structure around state nodes be similar.
-This similarity is not required by full coupling, which couples state nodes of each physical node regardless.
-In temporal networks, there are often many state node pairs that have no structural similarity, because they can participate in non-overlapping communities at different times.
-With neighborhood flow coupling, this results in network representations with with sparse interlayer link structure compared to full coupling, where the interlayer network is always dense.
-In this appendix, we investigate the degree to which neighborhood flow coupling reduces the size of the network, and thus the memory footprint.
-We measure the density reduction in relation to the fullcoupling density, which is always one, and compare to the adjacent coupling density.
+This similarity is not required by full coupling, which couples the state nodes of each physical node regardless of local structure.
+In temporal networks, there are often many state node pairs that have no structural similarity, because they can participate in nonoverlapping communities at different times.
+With neighborhood flow coupling, this results in network representations with sparse interlayer link structure compared to full coupling, where the interlayer network is always dense.
+In this Appendix, we investigate the degree to which neighborhood flow coupling reduces the size of the network and thus the memory footprint.
+We measure the density reduction in relation to the full coupling density, which is always one, and compare to the adjacent coupling density.
 Furthermore, we analyze how density varies with layer interdependence for neighborhood flow coupling, as we reason that this must be an important factor.